AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/activeContext.md

 - [x] Auth router endpoints updated
 - [x] Tests updated
 - [x] OAuth integration verified
+- [ ] **app/core/auth.py updated**
 - [ ] Documentation updated
 - [x] Email templates checked and updated

+## Newly Identified Issues
+1. The `app/core/auth.py` file still has references to username:
+   - Line 29: Comment mentions username in the 'sub' claim
+   - Line 60-61: Attempts to find user by username as fallback

+2. There's a reference to a method `get_user_by_username()` in UserService that doesn't exist in the actual implementation